ComparativeGenomicsToolkit/RetroFinder/docs/README_AboutRetroFinderV2.txt

 /hive/data/genomes/<db>/bed/mrnaBlastz.$VERSION directory.

 UCSCRETROINFO TABLE:
-The ucscRetroInfo$VERSION table (extended BED12 format) contains both the B ED format of the retrogene locations on the genome (from the lastz alignments of the parent genes to the genome) from the ucscRetroAli$VERSION table and additional features of the retrogenes as listed below:
+The ucscRetroInfo$VERSION table (extended BED12 format) contains both the BED format of the retrogene locations on the genome (from the lastz alignments of the parent genes to the genome) from the ucscRetroAli$VERSION table and additional features of the retrogenes as defined in the UCSC Genome Browser kent source tree: kent/src/hg/lib/ucscRetroInfo.as

-columns 1-12: BED12 format annotation of retrogene on the genome column 13: retroExonCount - number of exons in retrogene column 14: axtScore - lastz score, parent mRNA aligned to pseudogene column 15: type - type of evidence (e.g. expressed weak noOrf) column 16: gChrom - chromosome name (parent gene) column 17: gStart - parent gene alignment start position column 18: gEnd - parent gene alignment end position